AlexPereverzyev/sip_tel/README.md

-# Kamailio + FreeSWITCH
+## Connecting Softphones and FreeSWITCH PBXs with Kamailio + RTPEngine

-The projects demonstrates how tenants softphones and FreeSWITCH PBXs can be connected to each other using Kamailio SIP router to enable advanced calls routing, logging, measurements and NAT traversal.
+This project demonstrates how Kamailio, a SIP router, can connect tenant FreeSWITCH PBXs and softphones.
+It enables features like advanced call routing, logging, measurements, and NAT traversal.

 ## Main Use Case

-Remote softphones register on edge SIP routers (Kamailio), that accept registrations and route SIP requests to pre-configured softphone PBX (FreeSWITCH).
-In response to SIP invite, PBX simultaneously rings extension on the corresponding local and remote softphones or sends SIP to PSTN gateway (Twilio).
-Local PBX softphones are able to reach out to remote softphones via the same SIP router.
+Remote softphones register with Kamailio, which routes SIP requests to the configured FreeSWITCH PBX.
+When a call arrives to FreeSWITCH, it rings both the local and remote softphones simultaneously and/or sends call to a PSTN gateway (Twilio).
+Local (internal) softphones can also make calls to remote softphones through Kamailio.
+RTPEngine is used as media proxy to ensure devices behind symmetric NAT can commmunicate with each other.

-## Implementation Details
+## Implementation

-- scalable SIP router configuration
+* Scalable SIP router and media proxy configuration
-- persistent TCP/TLS connections with softphone clients and PBXs
+* Persistent TCP/TLS connections with softphones and PBXs
-- SIP requests are proxied to the exact instance where target softphone/PBX is registered
+* SIP requests are routed to the specific instance where the target softphone/PBX is registered
-- locations and extension to PBX mappings are stored in shared PostgreSQL database
+* Locations and extension mappings are stored in a shared PostgreSQL database
-- only standard Kamailio modules used: usrloc, registrar, postgres, sqlops, nathelper, tls
+* Uses standard Kamailio modules only: usrloc, registrar, postgres, sqlops, nathelper, tls
-- tested with Linphone and Zoiper softphones on Linux and Android
+* Tested with Linphone and Zoiper softphones on Linux and Android
-- FreeSWITCH is accompanied by Node.js configurator app, that serves test dialplan over REST API
+* FreeSWITCH uses a Node.js configurator app, that serves dialplan via REST API
-- FreeSWITCH is configured to use Postgres as storage for core, sofia and voicemail modules
+* FreeSWITCH is configured to use PostgreSQL for core, sofia, and voicemail modules

 ## Usage

-To build Docker images and start Kamailio and FreeSWITCH go through readme files.
-Make sure your local network is 192.168.0.0/24, otherwise update the configs.
-If all good, Kamailio and FreeSWITCH should be listening on ports 5080 and 5060, 5061 (`netstat -ntlp`).
-Then configure PBX mappings in database and start registering softphones on Kamailio or FreeSWITCH with extensions 1000-1002 and password 12345.
+Follow the instructions in the `README.md` files (in order) to build Docker images and start RTPEngine, Kamailio, and FreeSWITCH.
+Update configurations if your network is not 192.168.0.0/24.

+Once running, Kamailio and FreeSWITCH should be listening on standard ports (5060, 5061, 5080) and RTPEngine on ports 2223-2225 (verify with `netstat -ntlp` or `nulp`).
+Configure PBX mappings in the database, register softphones (extensions 1000-1002, password 12345) on Kamailio (external) or FreeSWITCH (internal), and start making calls.